May Center School for Autism and Developmental Disabilities

 How the school works

-- —May Center School for Autism and Developmental Disabilities runs a full academic program with applied behavior analysis embedded across the school day — not therapy bolted onto a standard classroom.
+- —May Center School for Autism and Developmental Disabilities is an ABA-based school: applied behavior analysis is integrated with the academic program across the school day.

-- —Instruction is designed and overseen by board-certified behavior analysts, working alongside classroom teachers and aides.
+- —Instruction is overseen by board-certified behavior analysts (BCBAs) working alongside classroom staff.

 Who the school serves